 Perhaps the procedures themselves are too long, too confusing, too hard to use, poorly written and lacking verb power, and perhaps even hopelessly inaccurate.
 Such poorly written procedures are typically ignored in organizations, and for good reason.
 Pretty soon they are forgotten relics.

 Poor Procedure Communication

 If training and auditing methods are inadequate, then there may not be enough awareness of procedures.
-Throughout the organization, procedure training should explain why procedures are important, how to find them, how to change them if they are wrong, and what procedures are relevant to particular business processes.
+Throughout the organization, procedure training should explain and communicate why procedures are important, how to find them, how to change them if they are wrong, and what procedures are relevant to particular business processes.

 Poor Document Control